Acerca de

 Self-Determination

-We reject the criminalization of drug users.
-We believe that people who use drugs have the right to self-determination, defined as the freedom to govern our own destiny, control what we put into our bodies, and create institutions that serve our community.
+Street Cats YYC rejects the criminalization of people who use drugs.
+We believe that people who use drugs have the right to self-determination — including the freedom to govern their own lives, control what they put into their bodies, and create institutions that serve their communities.

 Solidarity

-We recognize that the same forces maintaining our oppression also oppress other marginalized groups.
+Street Cats YYC recognizes that the same forces that oppress people who use drugs also harm other marginalized groups.
 We stand in solidarity with all oppressed peoples.

 Healing Justice

 Love is the foundation of community healing.
-Through relationships built on trust, appreciation, and respect, we can heal from the histories of oppression that have torn our communities apart.
+Through relationships rooted in trust, care, and mutual respect, we can work to heal from the histories of violence and oppression that have torn our communities apart.

 Autonomy & Choice

-All life has value, and we oppose all practices and ideologies that devalue human life and agency, including forced or coerced treatment.
-We believe that living in a world free from oppression is a fundamental human right.
+All life has value.
+Street Cats YYC opposes practices and ideologies that undermine human dignity and agency, including forced or coerced treatment.
+We believe that living in a world free from oppression — where people can make informed choices about their own lives — is a fundamental human right.

 Values